 Crocodile and alligator skin was a hit this season.
 The material is textured and luxurious and evokes images of jet-set heiresses and fancy vacations in Monaco.
 We love how this luxe material can transform a basic outfit into something glamorous.
 The material pairs beautifully with denim, satin, and silk, ensuring that it can be incorporated into day and evening looks.

-Roksanda released a lust-worthy camel boot, which will look harmoniously fabulous with a trench coat and aviator sunglasses.
+Roksanda released a lust-worthy camel boot, which will look harmoniously fabulous with a trench coat and aviator sunglasses for fall 2018.
 The paparazzi will surely have you mistaken for a star.

 Versace’s burgundy wine heels are a storied and alluring take on this fall/ winter 2018-2019 shoe trend.
 Emilia Wickstead released an elegant strappy version, which will look perfect for warmer fall and winter days with sheer tights and a denim skirt.

 #22.
 Tricked Out Ugly Sneakers

 In line with the seasonal obsession with retro-kitsch, runners got a high-voltage injection of sparkle and neon.
 Platform heels brought athletic shoes to epic proportions, and unusual silhouettes gave the fall runner an urban flavor.